przemekklosowski/zb2l3-batteryTester/readme.md

 5. When the battery voltage reaches the termination voltage, the tester cuts off the load control switch, and displays the capacity (Ah) and rapidly blinks the corresponding LED indicator.
 Press OK to terminate flashing.
 Pressing the OK button again returns to power on state, so that another battery can be connected and tested.

-The error codes {#the-error-codes .unnumbered}
+The error codes
 ---------------

 <span>Err1:</span>

-:   the battery voltage higher than 15V
+the battery voltage higher than 15V

 <span>Err2:</span>

-:   the battery voltage is lower than the setting voltage termination
+the battery voltage is lower than the setting voltage termination

 <span>Err3:</span>

-:   the battery is unable to withstand the load discharge current (either the internal battery resistance or connector/cable resistance is too large)
+the battery is unable to withstand the load discharge current (either the internal battery resistance or connector/cable resistance is too large)

 <span>Err4:</span>

-:   the current is too large (current is more than 3.1A)
+the current is too large (current is more than 3.1A)

-Calibration {#calibration .unnumbered}
+Calibration
 -----------

 Apply USB power and simultaneously press all three buttons to enter the calibration mode and perform the following steps